datacats/datacats/README.md

 of plugins.

 ```
-ckan.plugins = myproject_theme datastore image_view pages
+ckan.plugins = mytowntheme datastore image_view pages
 ```

-Reinstall all project extensions and reload the site with:
+Reinstall all extensions and reload the site with:
 ```
 datacats install
 ```